What Is a REST API? - SitePoint

 An appropriate HTTP status code should also be set in the response header.

-200 OK is most often used for successful requests, although
+200 OK is used for successful requests, although

-201 Created may also be returned when a record is created.
+201 Created could also be returned when a record is created.
 Errors should return an appropriate code such as

 400 Bad Request,